Flotype/now/doc/public/user_manual.md

       "socketio" : {},        // This is the options object passed into io.listen(port, options)
       "closureTimeout : 30000 // This specifies how long before references to callbacks expire.
     }

-These options may also be stored in a configuration file which NowJS will search for.
-Simply save your options object to a file named nowjs.json .
-NowJS will search for this file in your shell's current working directory.
-The configuration file must contain only valid JSON.

-NowJS will only search for a configuration file if an options object is not provided.
-If neither are provided, the default options will be used.
-If your provided options are incomplete and only a subset of options are specified, the default values will be used for the unspecified options.
+If the options object is incomplete, the default values will be used in place of any missing options.

 ###.getGroup(groupName)